Pages

 The Squirt

-Many of our meetup knitters know Squirt, having had their toes gnawed or their yarn toyed with over the last couple of months.
+Many of my knitting group pals know Squirt, having had their toes gnawed or their yarn toyed with over the last couple of months.
 But for those of you who don't know her, Squirt is a tale of compassion and insanity rolled together.

 First, I am allergic to cats.
 So when my youngest daughter rolled in right after the Fourth of July with a tiny white bundle that was nothing more than a head and a belly, I thought she'd lost her mind.